-- Scenario planning Describes how the combination of actions may change depending on the climate scenario. - Risk management This is an important chapter of the proposal and will be based on the outcomes from the 2024 Shared Operational Risk Workshop in particular the risk management table.
+- Scope of environmental watering Describes the intention to drawdown the wetlands in 2025-26 - Risk management This is an important chapter of the proposal and will be based on the outcomes from the 2025 Shared Operational Risk Workshop in particular the risk management table.

-This document has been developed in consultation with Traditional Owner groups, Parks Victoria, Goulburn Murray Water (GMW), the Department of Energy, Environment and Climate Action (DEECA) and Victorian Environmental Water Holder (VEWH).
+This document has been developed in consultation with Traditional Owner groups, various community groups, Parks Victoria, Goulburn Murray Water (GMW), the Department of Energy, Environment and Climate Action (DEECA) and Victorian Environmental Water Holder (VEWH).
 We are grateful for their time and input.